opentoworkprojects/bill/RENDER_DEPLOYMENT.md

-# 🚀 RestoBill AI - Render Deployment Guide
+# 🚀 BillByteKOT AI - Render Deployment Guide

-Complete guide for deploying RestoBill AI to Render.com - the fastest and easiest way to deploy your restaurant management system.
+Complete guide for deploying BillByteKOT AI to Render.com - the fastest and easiest way to deploy your restaurant management system.

 ## 📋 Table of Contents